eldersantos/winston-postgre/README.md

 winston-postgre
 ===============

-A winston trasnporter for PostgreSQL database
+A winston transporter for PostgreSQL database